 The first Quiznos opened in Denver in 1981, and it wasn't long before the chain's tasty and toasty subs could be found throughout the U.S. and around the world.

 But in recent years, Quiznos shops have been vanishing about as quickly as they spread.
-In June 2018, just 405 were left in the U.S. — down from some 5,000 locations in 2007, The Denver Post reported.
+In June 2018, just 405 were left in the U.S. — down from some 5,000 locations in 2007, Restaurant Business reported.

 The chain took a beating during the Great Recession and filed for bankruptcy in 2014.
 Fans of Quiznos are hoping to see some magic worked by the company's new owner, an investment firm with experience turning troubled businesses around.